Capuchin babbler

 The capuchin babbler (Turdoides atripennis) is a species of bird in the family Leiothrichidae.

-It is found in Benin, Cameroon, Central African Republic, Democratic Republic of the Congo, Ivory Coast, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Nigeria, Senegal, Sierra Leone, Togo, and Uganda.
 Its natural habitat is subtropical or tropical moist lowland forest.

+It has a disjunct range across the western and northern parts of the African tropical rainforest.

 The capuchin babbler was moved from the monotypic genus Phyllanthus to Turdoides based on the results of a molecular phylogenetic study published in 2018.